top of page

 When should I come and go for day-use only?

-3rd day of class has afternoons off, so leave at 12:45pm those days (class ends at 12:30, then cleanup time)
+3rd or 5th day of class will have an afternoons off, so we leave at 12:45pm those days, after class and clean up

 What is the daily schedule?